aws-samples/aws-lambda-web-gateway/README.md

 - Request transformation from HTTP to Lambda-compatible format
 - Automatic handling of base64 encoding/decoding for request/response bodies
 - Built with Rust and Axum for high performance and reliability
-- Docker support for easy deployment and scaling
+- Health check endpoint for monitoring
+- Flexible configuration via YAML file or command-line arguments

 ## Prerequisites

 - Rust (latest stable version)
 - AWS account and credentials configured
 - AWS Lambda function(s) to be exposed via the gateway
-- Docker (optional, for containerized deployment)

 ## Configuration